 A. When I say “stuff exists”, I mean that the term “existence” will be confined to physical stuff, like trees, atoms, photons, etc. I will have more to say on existence when I write about ontology.
 In contrast, abstractions like numbers do not “exist”, but then

 C. Things change.
-To be more specific, things change over time.
 As a framework for this axiom we use David Deutsch’s and Chiara Marletto’s Constructor Theory which says that all physical theories can be expressed in terms of which physical transformations (changes) can be made to happen, which cannot, and why.
 Thus, all of physics is about how things change.
-In point of fact, everything is about how things change.

 So what do these axioms do for us?
 Read on and stay tuned.